-(b) Coverage Level E lection: The Company her eby elects the e follow ing Coverage Level for the

-Contract Year from 12:00:01 a.m., Eastern Time, June 1, 2019, to 12:00 a.m., Eastern Time,

-May 31, 2020, (the individual executing this Contract on behalf of the Company shall place his

-or her initials in the box to the left of the percentage elected for the Company):
+(b) Coverage Level Election: The Company hereby elects the following Coverage Level for the Contract Year from 12:00:01 a.m., Eastern Time, June 1, 2021, to 12:00 a.m., Eastern Time, May 31, 2022, (the individual executing this Contract on behalf of the Company shall place his or her initials in the box to the left of the percentage elected for the Company):

-of her initials in th ie box to the ie en of the perce mage elected i ioi tile Company).

-\neg 1

-45% OR 75% OR 90%

-Additional Living Exp sonco (AIF) I Writton os Tir na Flamant (Covorad 50

-If your Company write , ent basis (i.e.,

-• ' .
+(2) Additional Living Expense (ALE) Written as Time Element Coverage

-coverage is based on a , -

-the 'Yes - Time Elem nent ALE' box x below.
-If yo our Company does n ot write time element ALE

-coverage, initial 'No - Time Element ALE' box be low.
+If your Company writes Covered Policies that provide ALE coverage on a time element basis (i.e., coverage is based on a specific period of time as opposed to a stated dollar limit), you must initial the 'Yes - Time Element ALE' box below.
+If your Company does not write time element ALE coverage, initial 'No - Time Element ALE' box below.

-.]

-OR

-Yes - Time e No - T ime 1

-Element AL Element